MTV Unplugged (Placebo album)

 MTV Unplugged is a live album by the English alternative rock band Placebo.
-It was released on 27 November 2015, in the formats of CD, DVD, Blu-ray, double vinyl, limited edition double vinyl picture disc, digital download and limited edition super deluxe box set.
+It was released on 27 November 2015 by Virgin EMI Records, in the formats of CD, DVD, Blu-ray, double vinyl, limited edition double vinyl picture disc, digital download and limited edition super deluxe box set.
 Recorded on 19 August 2015 at The London Studios, it is part of the MTV Unplugged series.

 Taking place during the band's 20th anniversary period, the performance featured a number of songs that were never played live before or not played live for several years, including "Bosco", "Jackie" and "Protect Me from What I Want".
 Among the instruments used on stage was a qanun purchased in Morocco.

 During their MTV Unplugged concert, Placebo hosted two musical guests: Danish artist Broken Twin (Majke Voss Romme), with whom they performed "Every You Every Me", as well as the American Joan As Police Woman, who participated in a duet during "Protect Me from What I Want".